Did you know?

 His legacy is a stone-coloured structure adorned with sculptures portraying the arts, commerce, music, literature and industry, while the main pediment sculptures are representative of unity, patriotism and Great Britain.

-In addition to the mayor's parlour and municipal chambers, the building houses a public library, auditorium, and the Durban Art Gallery and Natural Science Museum behind its gracious façade, which makes it a 6-in-1 attraction.
+In addition to the mayor's parlour and municipal chambers, the building houses a public library, auditorium, and the Durban Art Gallery and Natural Science Museum behind its gracious façade, which makes it a multifaceted attraction.

 In keeping with its imposing exterior, the building's interior décor features wooden flooring, stained-glass windows, wrought-iron balustrades, marble pillars and classic arches.